 Results from the Business Institute’s 2017 RFI Survey show that more than half of all responding CBOs either have a contract or are pursuing contracts with health care entities.
 Policy changes at both the state and federal levels will likely continue to accelerate these partnership opportunities.

 Now in its third year, The John A. Hartford Foundation Business Innovation Award celebrates innovative CBOs that are making transformative strides toward a system of integrated care by partnering with health care entities.
 When health care entities and CBOs work together in a meaningful and sustainable way to support health, the quality of care improves, cost savings accumulate, and older adults and people with disabilities are empowered to live more dignified, independent lives in their homes and communities.

 Previous winners of this prestigious award include the Southern Maine Agency on Aging (SMAA) and the Virginia Area Agencies on Aging–Caring for the Commonwealth (VAAACares).

-“Receiving the Business Innovation Award validated Southern Maine Agency on Aging’s long commitment to the adage ‘Think globally, Act locally’ when it comes to collaborating with the health care sector.
+“Receiving the Business Innovation Award validated Southern Maine Agency on Aging’s long commitment to the adage ‘Think globally, act locally’ when it comes to collaborating with the health care sector.
 We demonstrated that good ideas and diligent cultivation of champions in the health care arena can lead to successful and sustainable partnerships.
-It was a huge honor to be included among the many accomplished nominees chosen for The JAHF Business Innovation Award, receiving the top award was surreal.”
+It was a huge honor to be included among the many accomplished nominees chosen for The John A. Hartford Foundation Business Innovation Award, receiving the top award was surreal.”

 — Larry Gross, Chief Executive Officer of SMAA.